-In 1985, The Counseling Team International (TCTI) began providing employee support services to law enforcement, fire, emergency services and governmental agencies in the State of California as well as nationwide.
-Founder and Director, Nancy K. Bohl-Penrod, Ph.D., began contracting with the San Bernardino County Sheriff Department to provide Stand by Status (SBS) – 24/7/365 – Critical incident Stress management services (CISM), to Sherriff personnel-involved shootings.
-This immediate-response type of intervention decreased worker’s compensation claims to such a degree, that TCTI was asked to expand their counseling services to San Bernardino County Sheriff Department personnel and their family members for personal problems, along with offering many training classes.
+In 1985, The Counseling Team International (TCTI) began providing employee support services to law enforcement, fire, emergency services and governmental agencies in the State of California, as well as nationwide.
+The Founder and Director Nancy K. Bohl-Penrod, Ph.D. began contracting with the San Bernardino County Sheriff’s Department to provide Stand by Status (SBS) 24/7/365 Critical Incident Stress Management services (CISM) to Sheriff’s personnel involved in shootings.
+This immediate intervention decreased Worker’s Compensation claims to such a degree that TCTI was encouraged and asked to expand their services to counseling San Bernardino County Sheriff’s Department personnel and their family members for personal problems along with offering many training classes.

-In 1986, Training became very important to The Counseling Team International’s success.
-Training reaches out to those who otherwise would not have any contact with the mental health field.
-The variety of courses offered are constantly updated to meet the needs of those who are served.
-TCTI’s professionals often teach at Southern California colleges and universities as adjunct professors.
-In addition, they have been guest speakers for the Federal Bureau of Investigation (FBI), Bureau of Indian Affairs (BIA), California Highway Patrol (CHP), the Federal Law Enforcement Training Center (FLETC), and the Federal Air Marshal Service (FAMS) as well as many police and fire academies.
-TCTI’s instructors are certified to teach for the International Critical Incident Stress Foundation (ICISF), Law Enforcement Wellness Association (LEWA), Police Officer Standards of Training (POST), Standards and Training for Corrections (STC) Board of Registered Nursing (BRN), Continuing Education Units (CEU), Emergency Medical Technicians (EMT), paramedics (EMTII) and the QPR Institute.
+In 1986, Training became very important to The Counseling Team International’s (TCTI’s) success.
+Training reaches out to many people who otherwise would not have any contact with the mental health field.
+TCTI created their training division which develops classes to meet the needs of all they serve.
+TCTI’s Staff are Adjunct Professors for many colleges and universities in Southern California.
+They have been guest speakers for the Federal Bureau of Investigation (FBI), Bureau of Indian Affairs (BIA), California Highway Patrol (CHP), the Federal Law Enforcement Training Center (FLETC), and the Federal Air Marshal Service (FAMS) as well as many police and fire academies.
+TCTI’s Instructors are certified to teach for the International Critical Incident Stress Foundation (ICISF), Law Enforcement Wellness Association (LEWA), Police Officer Standards of Training (POST), Standards and Training for Corrections (STC), Board of Registered Nursing (BRN), Continuing Education Units (CEU), ICEMA for Emergency Medical Technicians (EMT), paramedics and the QPR Institute.

-In 1987, TCTI’s Employee Support Services Program was created to help employees and their family members in solving personal and emotional problems.
-Such employees work for: private companies, city, county and federal government, school districts, fire and law enforcement agencies.
-Employees and their family members can call directly for help without going through a supervisor.
+In 1987, TCTI’s Employee Support Services Program was created to help the employees of companies and/or departments and their eligible dependents in solving personal and emotional problems.
+The employees and their eligible dependents can call directly for help without going through a supervisor.
 TCTI’s counseling has helped in areas such as stress, depression, marriage and family/relationships, substance abuse, weight control, financial difficulties, suicide ideation and career concerns.
-The TCTI Employee Support Program quickly expanded after its initial launch and began working with other police and fire departments throughout Southern California.
+The Counseling Team International’s Employee Support Program quickly expanded and was offered to many other police and fire departments throughout Southern California.

 In 1988, Peer Support Programs for law enforcement, fire and other organizations were developed by TCTI.
-It is one of the most important training programs that TCTI has conducted nationwide and in Canada.
-TCTI has trained over 10,000 peer supporters in the first responders field, including: California Highway Patrol (CHP, Kansas Highway Patrol (KHP), Washington State Patrol (WSP), Canadian Royal Mounted Police (RCMP0, Kaiser Hospitals, Cal Fire, The Federal Bureau of Investigation (FBI), Drug Enforcement Agency (DEA), United States Border Patrol (USBP), Federal Air Marshal Service (FAMS), United States Marshal Service (USMS), Bureau of Indian Affairs (BIA), United States Postal Inspectors (USPI), United States Department of Agriculture (USDS), Office of Inspector General (OIG) and various local law enforcement and fire agencies throughout California.
+It is one of the most important training programs that TCTI has conducted all over the nation and in Canada.
+TCTI has trained over 12,000 peer supporters in the EMS Field including California Highway Patrol (CHP), Kansas Highway Patrol (KHP), Washington State Patrol (WSP), Canadian Royal Mounted Police (RCMP), Kaiser Hospitals, Cal Fire, The Federal Bureau of Investigation (FBI), Drug Enforcement Agency (DEA), United States Border Patrol (USBP), Federal Air Marshal Service (FAMS), United States Marshal Service (USMS), Bureau of Indian Affairs (BIA), United States Postal Inspectors (USPI) United States Department of Agriculture (USDA)/Office of Inspector General (OIG) and various local law enforcement and fire agencies throughout Southern California.

-TCTI employs a professional support staff to assist the Director and a team of dedicated mental health professionals and associates throughout the nation.
-They are licensed mental health professionals from many disciplines who have responded to major disasters and critical incidents including:
+TCTI employs a professional support staff to assist the Director and a team of dedicated mental health professionals and Associates throughout the nation.
+They are licensed Mental Health Professionals from many disciplines who have responded to major disasters and critical incidents

 - The Oklahoma Bombing in Oklahoma City